cosmos/sdk-tutorials/academy/4-my-own-chain/starport.md

 $ starport scaffold chain github.com/alice/checkers
 ```

 The scaffolding takes some time as it generates the source code for a fully functional ready-to-use blockchain.
-Starport creates a folder named `checkers` and scaffolds the chain inside it.
+Ignite CLI creates a folder named `checkers` and scaffolds the chain inside it.

 The `checkers` folder contains several generated files and directories that make up the structure of a Cosmos SDK blockchain.
 It contains the following folders: